ADN Programs in Houston:

 Along with registered nurse, the most common entry-level nursing occupations are vocational nurse and nursing assistant.
 And when it comes to earnings potential, the big winner is registered nurse.
 As the most recent Bureau of Labor Statistics figures listed below indicate, RNs in the Houston area enjoy substantially higher salaries than vocational nurses and nursing assistants.

 Another big concern for any career is job security and growth potential.
 The good news for students starting ADN programs in Houston, TX, is that strong job growth is projected for registered nurses in the area both in the short term and for many years to come.
-Check out the most recent data from the Texas Workforce Commission’s Labor Market and Career Information website, which estimates job growth of just under 23% between 2018 and 2028 for RNs in the Houston metro area.
-That’s nearly 9% better than the combined total for all occupations in the area and 13% greater for all occupations nationwide between 2020 and 2030.
+Check out the most recent data from the Texas Workforce Commission’s Labor Market and Career Information website, which estimates job growth of just under 18% between 2020 and 2030 for RNs in Texas.
+That’s nearly 9% better than the combined total for all occupations in the area and 12% greater for all occupations nationwide.

 As an ADN graduate, you’ll be well prepared to advance your nursing career by continuing your education to earn a BSN or graduate-level nursing degree or certificate.
 That’s because most of the credits earned in an ADN program in Houston, TX, can be transferred to most BSN and many graduate nursing degree programs in the state and elsewhere.
 The University of Houston’s RN to BSN program and the RN to MSN Online Program at the University of Texas Arlington are just two examples.